xinminlabs/newrelic-grape/README.md

 ## Usage

-Ensure that you have working NewRelic instrumenttion.
+Ensure that you have working NewRelic instrumentation.
 Add the `newrelic-grape` gem.
 That's it.

 ## Disabling Instrumentation